remix-run/react-router/docs/getting-started/overview.md

 # Quick Start Overview

+<docs-warning>TODO: This doc needs updates for the data APIs</docs-warning>

 If you're familiar with the JavaScript ecosystem, React, and React Router, this serves as a quick overview of React Router v6 with lots of code and minimal explanations.

 - For a complete introduction to React Router, do the [Tutorial][tutorial]